CORSIA / EU ETS / Swiss ETS / UK ETS Verification

 Before a decision can be made to issue the final verification opinion, the internal verification report must be independently reviewed by a technical reviewer.

-The objective of the independent review is to ensure that the verification process was conducted in accordance with VERIFAVIA's documented procedures, that due professional care and judgment has been used, and that any verification risks have been minimised.
+The objective of the independent review is to ensure that the verification process was conducted in accordance with VERIFAVIA's documented procedures, that due professional care and judgment has been used, and that any verification risks have been minimized.

 Step 9 – Final Verification Report

-VERIFAVIA will submit the verified annual emissions report to the operator through any system, document or procedure required by the Competent Authority and / or the Administering Authority of the operator.
+VERIFAVIA will submit the verified annual emissions report to the operator through any system, document or procedure required by the Competent Authority and/or the Administering Authority of the operator.

 For CORSIA verification, VERIFAVIA will submit the operator’s emissions report as well as the verification report to the Administering Authority upon authorization by the aeroplane operator.